-As we alluded to above, civilian casualties may affect two different components of violence: long-run trends or short-run fluctuations.
-Table 2 shows that the long-run trends in violence, proxied by the 3-period moving average, are not substantially less volatile then the period-toperiod rate.
+As described above, civilian casualties may affect two different components of violence: longrun trends and/or short-run fluctuations.
+Table 2 shows that the long-run trends in violence, estimated by the 3-period moving average, are not substantially less volatile then the period-toperiod rate.
 Any ability to predict long-run trends is therefore unlikely to be an artifact of their reduced volatility.
 The distinction between short-term fluctuations and long-term trends is, however, valuable for distinguishing mechanisms through which civilian casualties may affect insurgent violence.

 In particular, the long-run trends are more likely influenced by recruitment and population disaffection than more rapid changes in information and intelligence.
-Given this, we estimate the relationship between civilian casualties and proxies for long-run trends and short-run fluctuations.
+Given this assumption, we estimate the relationship between civilian casualties and proxies for long-run trends and short-run fluctuations.
 To measure long-run trends, we estimate a three-period (six-week) moving average.
-We then estimate the relationship of current and lagged civilian casualties on the future 3 period moving average, $\bar{S}{t+1} = \frac{1}{3}(S{t+1} + S{t+2} + S{t+3})$ .
-Table 4 presents the results from regressions with the lead moving average of different kinds of SIGACTs on the RHS.
+We then estimate the relationship of current and lagged civilian casualties on the future 3-period moving average,

+- . .
+Table 5 presents the results from regressions with the lead moving average of different kinds of violent incidents as dependent variables.
+21

-[INSERT TABLE 4 ABOUT HERE]
+[INSERT TABLE 5 ABOUT HERE]

-&lt;sup>16 All regressions in table 4 contain the spatial lag of the dependent variable to control for spatial auto-correlation.
+&lt;sup>21 All regressions in table 5 contain the spatial lag of the dependent variable to control for spatial auto-correlation.

-ISAF-caused civilian casualties predict an increase in violence for the following 2 months, and this effect is driven largely by IED attacks, as shown in column 5.
-We prefer the IED specification because IED incidents are a cleaner measure of insurgent imitated violence, while other forms of attack can be responsive to ISAF activities.
+ISAF-generated civilian casualties predict an increase in violence for the following 2 months, and this effect is driven largely by IED attacks, as shown in column 5.
+We prefer the IED specification because we hypothesize that IED incidents are a cleaner measure of insurgent imitated violence, while other forms of attack can be responsive to ISAF activities.
 The results in column (5) suggest that ISAF-generated civilian casualties are associated with a substantively and statistically large increase in attacks.
 An incident which results in 10 civilian casualties will generate about 1 additional IED attack in the following 2 months.
-The effect for insurgents is much weaker and not jointly significant.
+The effect for insurgent activity dependent civilian casualties is much weaker and not jointly significant.

-We can also test if the volitiliy of the insurgent attacks time series is affected civilian casualties.
-To do this, we estimate the effect of civilian casualties on the mean 3-period absolute deviation of insurgent attacks.
-To do this, we estimate the absolute deviation for three periods: $S{t+n}^{AD} = |S{t+n} - \overline{S}{t+1}|$ for n=1, 2, 3.
-We then use mean absolute deviation over three periods as the dependent variable: $\tilde{S}{t+1} = \frac{1}{3}(S{t+1}^{AD} + S{t+2}^{AD} + S{t+3}^{AD})$ .
+We can also test if the volatility of the insurgent attacks time series is affected by civilian casualties.
+To do this, we estimated the effect of civilian casualties on the mean 3-period absolute deviation of insurgent attacks.
+To do this, we estimated the absolute deviation for three periods:

+for n=1, 2, 3.
+We then used mean absolute deviation over three periods as the dependent variable:

 The results for all violent incidents are presented in column (2) and the results for IED attacks are presented in column (6).
-Again we focus on IED attacks which appear largely unaffected by civilian casualties.
+Again we focused on IED attacks which appear largely unaffected by civilian casualties.
 In general, the coefficients are both small in magnitude and insignificant.